-The major findings are local erythema and tenderness, frequently with lymphangitis and regional lymphadenopathy.
+The major findings are local erythema and tenderness and, in more severe infections, often lymphangitis and regional lymphadenopathy.
 The skin is hot, red, and edematous, often with surface appearance resembling the skin of an orange (peau d’orange).
-The borders are usually indistinct, except in erysipelas (a type of cellulitis with sharply demarcated margins—see Erysipelas).
+The borders are usually indistinct, except in erysipelas (a type of cellulitis with sharply demarcated margins).
 Petechiae are common; large areas of ecchymosis are rare.
 Vesicles and bullae may develop and rupture, occasionally with necrosis of the involved skin.
-Cellulitis may mimic deep venous thrombosis but can often be differentiated by one or more features (see Differentiating Cellulitis and Deep Venous Thrombosis).
+Cellulitis may mimic deep venous thrombosis but can often be differentiated by one or more features (see Table: Differentiating Cellulitis and Deep Venous Thrombosis).

 Recurrences in the same area are common, sometimes causing serious damage to the lymphatics, chronic lymphatic obstruction, and lymphedema.